iiharsha/kite/README.md

 ### Uninstall the Text Editor(Linux/macOS)
 To uninstall the text editor, run:

-$ sudo make uninstall
+'$ sudo make uninstall'

 ### On Windows
 To uninstall the text editor, run:

-$ make uninstall
+'$ make uninstall'

 ### Clean the Build
 To clean the build directory, run:

-$ make clean
+'$ make clean'

 ### Usage